blaine-geiger/Pwnagotchi/README.md

 ## Cracking methods

 There are different methods to get the `.pcap` files off the device.
-You can use a tool like FileZilla that offers a GUI to explore the device's files more easily.
+You can use a tool like FileZilla that offers a GUI to explore the device's files easily.
 The handshake files are found in `/root/handshakes/`.
 Copy these to your PC or transfer them to a Kali VM if you have one available.
 Now you can analyze the files in Wireshark for more detail, though it can be time consuming.